 There is no need to make an appointment, you can just pop into your local Whitworth pharmacy and ask your pharmacist for advice.

 You will need to register with the minor ailments service.
 This involves answering a few questions, providing evidence that you are eligible and then signing a form.

 You will then be taken to a private consulting room where you can speak to the pharmacist about your health problem.
-Your pharmacist will ask you further questions to assess your condition such as your symptoms, how long you’ve had these symptoms for and any allergies you might have.
+Your pharmacist will ask you further questions to assess your condition such as your symptoms, how long you’ve had these symptoms and any allergies you might have.

 Using the information, you provided, your pharmacist will give you advice on how you can best manage this health concern and also give you medication if they feel you need it.

 Should you need further help, your pharmacist will refer you to a support service, doctor, or other medical professional.